andrewproctor/Intro-to-Base-R/chapter3.md

 ---
-title       : Data Frames
-description : Practice with Data Frames, heterogeneous two-dimension data objects.
+title       : Data Frames, Factors, and Selections description : Practice with Data Frames, heterogeneous two-dimension data objects, including how to define factors and create selections of a data frame.

 ---
 ## Creating a data frame